-Editorial legal training is provided internally on a regular and ongoing basis to the editorial teams, most recently in Spring 2023.
+Editorial legal training is provided internally on a regular and ongoing basis to the editorial teams.
+This training was provided in Spring 2023.
 Our 2024 training program will commence this coming Spring.

 The training covers the Editors' Code, defamation, privacy and contempt of court law, as well as information and guidance on other relevant regulations and legislation.